FOREX-Euro knocked by Italy crisis ahead of landmark ECB hike

 The ECB, which has changed the time of its interest rate decision and post-decision news conference this month to 1215 GMT and 1245 GMT respectively, is also likely to provide more details of a new tool aimed at controlling outsized rises in borrowing cost in the euro zone's most indebted countries.

-The situation has been complicated further by the looming collapse of the Italian government, with Draghi now expected to offer to resign again and expectations of early elections in October.
+The situation has been complicated further by the looming collapse of the Italian government, with Draghi's resignation expected to lead to snap elections in early October.

+Italy's markets were rattled.
+Benchmark 10-year Italian bonds yields soared more than 20 basis points (bps) to their highest in over 3 weeks while Italian bank shares .FTITLMS3010 slumped as much as 4%.

 "If the ECB delivers a 25bp increase and its anti‑fragmentation tool is credible, EUR should not fall too far and remain above parity," CBA's Capurso said.